-- 31. Estimate the primary and direct benefits and any secondary or indirect benefits of the proposed rules.
-Please provide both quantitative and qualitative information, as well as your assumptions. - a) Establish consistent hearing requirements for licensing matters across medical and adult-use licensing decisions and for excluded individuals. - b) Establish parity between the adult-use and medical marihuana business, especially so that those holding equivalent licenses are able to operate in a compliant fashion. - 32.
-Explain how the proposed rules will impact business growth and job creation (or elimination) in Michigan.
+31. Estimate the primary and direct benefits and any secondary or indirect benefits of the proposed rules.
+Please provide both quantitative and qualitative information, as well as your assumptions.

+a) Establish consistent standards for edible and infused marihuana products across medical and adult-use platforms.
+This is important in order to protect the integrity of the marihuana industry.

+b) Establish parity between the adult-use and medical marihuana business, especially so that those holding equivalent licenses are able to operate in a compliant fashion.

+32. Explain how the proposed rules will impact business growth and job creation (or elimination) in Michigan.
 The licensing and regulatory framework that is created will establish a commercial supply and distribution mechanism for marihuana.
 The license categories create new businesses in the industry that otherwise were not licensed or regulated - and will impact business growth and job creation specifically for those interacting with the licensed marihuana business.